History of the Jews in the United States: Lynching of Leo Frank

-In 1913, a Jewish factory manager in Atlanta named Leo Frank was convicted for the murder of Mary Phagan, a 13-year-old Christian girl in his employ.
+In 1913, a Jewish factory manager in Atlanta named Leo Frank was convicted of the murder of Mary Phagan, a 13-year-old Christian girl who was in his employ.
 Frank was sentenced to death.
-Today, the consensus of researchers is that Frank was wrongly convicted.
+Today, the consensus of researchers is that Frank was wrongfully convicted.

 In response to attacks on Jews, in October 1913, Sigmund Livingston founded the Anti-Defamation League (ADL) under the sponsorship of B'nai B'rith.
-The Leo Frank affair was mentioned by Adolf Kraus when he announced the creation of the ADL, but was not the reason for the group's founding.
-The ADL became the leading Jewish group fighting antisemitism in the United States.
+The Leo Frank affair was mentioned by Adolf Kraus when he announced the creation of the ADL, but it was not the reason for the group's founding.
+The ADL became the leading Jewish group which fights against antisemitism in the United States.

 In 1915, Georgia governor John Marshall Slaton, commuted Frank's death sentence to life imprisonment.
-As a result of public outrage over this act, a Georgia mob kidnapped Frank from prison and lynched him.
+As a result of public outrage over this legal action, a mob of prominent residents of Georgia kidnapped Frank, removed him from prison and lynched him.

-On November 25, 1915, two months after Frank was lynched, a group led by William J. Simmons burned a cross on top of Stone Mountain, inaugurating a revival of the Ku Klux Klan.
+On November 25, 1915, three months after Frank was lynched, a group of men who were led by William J. Simmons burned a cross on top of Stone Mountain, inaugurating a revival of the Ku Klux Klan.
 The event was attended by 15 charter members and a few aging survivors of the original Klan.
 The Klan disseminated the view that anarchists, communists and Jews were subverting American values and ideals.